A Story About My Quest to Collect All 864 US Retail Released Xbox Games.

 Thanks for checking out the post.
 Now who wants to play a game?

 Did you know anyone can blog on gamelust?
 All of our members have the ability to blog about nearly everything(i.e. no porn or spam), as well as report news and review any game in our database!
-All you need to do is or with us and add your voice today!
+All you need to do is log in or register with us and add your voice today!